mcs07/mychembl/README.md

 ## MyChEMBL web app

-Visit the myChEMBL web app by going to http://localhost/~$USER/mychembl
+Visit the myChEMBL web app by going to `http://localhost/~$USER/mychembl`

-The web app files are stored at: ~/Sites/mychembl/mychembl
+The web app files are at: `~/Sites/mychembl/mychembl`

+## ChEMBL web services

+Acess the ChEMBL web services by going to `http://localhost/chemblws/docs`

+The web services Django app is at `~/mychembl/chembl_webservices`